 Predators await to take you hook, online and sinker

 Borrowing a line from the movie Jaws: just when you thought it was safe to go back onto your device then another form of ‘attack’ comes swimming your way.
+Smishing is definitely fishy.

 Smishing is a combination of the words ‘SMS’ and ‘phishing’.
 The term is used to describe cyberattacks leveraging apps used for texting.
 These include Android Messages, WhatsApp, Facebook Messenger, Facetime, and all the countless alternatives that continually emerge.